multiformats/js-cid/README.md

 ### In the Browser through `<script>` tag

-Loading this module through a script tag will make the ```multihash``` obj available in the global namespace.
+Loading this module through a script tag will make the ```Cids``` obj available in the global namespace.

 ```
 <script src="https://unpkg.com/cids/dist/index.min.js"></script>